Retail Sales—Single Concept/Multiple Concepts/Marketplace

 Below are the five Judging Criteria that will be considered by the judges.
 Each bullet point must be addressed in your entry.
-Judges will be looking for items that convey creativity, atmosphere, and uniqueness.
+Judges will be looking for items that convey creativity, atmosphere, excitement, and uniqueness.

 1. Menu and Meal (10 Points)

 - Actual menu is included and appropriate to the theme of the concept.